developepper/CodeAtlas/docs/planning/post-v1-roadmap.md

 # Post-V1 Roadmap

-This document captures likely product and platform directions for CodeAtlas after Milestones M9 and M10 are complete.
-It is intentionally strategic rather than a committed delivery plan.
+This document captures likely product and platform directions for CodeAtlas after Milestone M10 is complete.
+Milestone M9 semantic adapter rollout is now done; this document is intentionally strategic rather than a committed delivery plan.

 ## Positioning

-Once semantic adapters and V1 readiness land, CodeAtlas can move from being a local indexing engine to becoming a general-purpose code intelligence substrate for agents, developer tools, and platform workflows.
+With semantic adapters in place and V1 readiness next, CodeAtlas can move from being a local indexing engine to becoming a general-purpose code intelligence substrate for agents, developer tools, and platform workflows.